Alfian Sa'at: Career

-In 1998, Alfian published his first collection of poetry, One Fierce Hour, which was described by journalist Lee Tzu Pheng in The Straits Times as an "exciting, landmark collection."
+In 1998, Alfian published his first collection of poetry, One Fierce Hour, which was described by poet Lee Tzu Pheng in The Straits Times as an "exciting, landmark collection."
 Alfian was described by Malaysia's New Straits Times as "one of the most acclaimed poets in his country... a prankish provocateur, libertarian hipster".
 A year later in 1999, Alfian published his first collection of short stories, Corridor, which won the Singapore Literature Prize Commendation Award.
 Seven of the short stories from the collection were adapted for television.
 In 2001, he published A History of Amnesia, his second collection of poetry, which was shortlisted for a Kiriyama Asia-Pacific Book Prize.
 The same year, Alfian won both the inaugural National Arts Council-Singapore Press Holdings Golden Point Award for Poetry, as well as the National Arts Council's Young Artist Award for Literature.

 Alfian's plays have been translated into German and Swedish, and have been read and performed in London, Zurich, Stockholm, Berlin, Hamburg and Munich.
 He has worked as a playwright with theatre group The Necessary Stage as well as the Malay theatre group Teater Ekamatra.
 Alfian is currently the resident playwright of theatre group W!LD RICE.
 In 2015, Nadirah was selected by The Business Times as one of the "finest plays in 50 years" alongside productions by Goh Poh Seng, Michael Chiang and Haresh Sharma and others.

 In 2016, it was reported that Alfian's co-written play sex.violence.blood.gore and his short story collection Malay Sketches was included on a reading list at the School of Oriental and African Studies, University of London, while the University of York and West Virginia University has his poem "Singapore You Are Not My Country" and selected poems on their reading lists respectively.
 In particular, the University of York's Dr Claire Chambers noted that this was because Alfian "introduces non-Anglophone words and concepts, and puts together words in an expressive portmanteau style".